 Middlebury does not discriminate on the basis of sex in its education programs and activities, and Title IX of the Education Amendments of 1972 as amended ("Title IX"), as well as applicable state law, requires that it not discriminate in such a manner.
 Prohibited sex discrimination includes sexual harassment and sexual misconduct (which includes sexual assault and sexual exploitation) as defined by Middlebury's policies.
-Middlebury's Compliance Officer/Title IX Coordinator is responsible for coordinating Middlebury's efforts to comply with and carry out its responsibilities under Title IX (contact information is listed in Appendix A to Middlebury's Anti-Harassment/Discrimination Policy).
-The Title IX Coordinator's responsibilities include overseeing all Title IX complaints and identifying and addressing any patterns or systemic problems that arise during the review of such complaints.
-Inquiries concerning the application of Title IX may be referred to the Compliance Officer/Title IX Coordinator or to the United States Department of Education Office for Civil Rights (contact information is listed in Appendix A to Middlebury's Anti-Harassment/Discrimination policy).
+Middlebury's Civil Rights & Title IX Coordinator is responsible for coordinating Middlebury's efforts to comply with and carry out its responsibilities under Title IX (contact information is listed in Appendix A to Middlebury's Anti-Harassment/Discrimination Policy).
+The Civil Rights & Title IX Coordinator's responsibilities include overseeing all Title IX complaints and identifying and addressing any patterns or systemic problems that arise during the review of such complaints.
+Inquiries concerning the application of Title IX may be referred to the Civil Rights & Title IX Coordinator or to the United States Department of Education Office for Civil Rights (contact information is listed in Appendix A to Middlebury's Anti-Harassment/Discrimination policy).
 See also Middlebury's Nondiscrimination Statement.

-Printed copies of these policies are also available upon request at a number of Middlebury Institute offices, including the Associate Dean of Student Services and Alternate HRO for the Institute, Human Resources Manager and Alternate Human Relations Officer for the Middlebury Institute, Title IX Coordinator/Compliance Officer, Human Relations Officer or Deputy Title IX Coordinator and the appropriate supervisory authority for the Middlebury Institute.
+Printed copies of these policies are also available upon request at a number of Middlebury Institute offices, including the Executive Assistant to the Vice President, Associate Dean of Student Services and Alternate HRO for the Institute, Human Resources Manager and Alternate Human Relations Officer for the Middlebury Institute, Civil Rights & Title IX Coordinator, and the appropriate supervisory authority for the Middlebury Institute.